 Beloved Men & Women of Recent and Ancient History

-“There have been many names given to the same type of woman,” says Kim who met with Dr. Barbara Duncan, Education Director of the Museum of the Cherokee Indian, last February to collect further research on the topic.
+“There have been many names given to the same type of woman,” says Kim who met with Dr. Barbara Duncan, Education Director of the Museum of the Cherokee People, last February to collect further research on the topic.
 They found records dating the term back to around 1765.

 Recent Beloved Women & Men